ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2016-03-22-magento2-setup-nginx-php7-locally.markdown

 Now if you go to http://localhost you can see a welcome message from nginx.
 You can stop, start or restart it by using <span class="code">sudo /etc/init.d/nginx stop.</span>

-Next we have to install php7:
+Next we have to install php7 (package maintained by ondrej.
+It will be a long time until ubuntu will release an oficial package, if ever.):
 {% highlight bash linenos %}
 sudo apt-get install software-properties-common sudo add-apt-repository ppa:ondrej/php